 Update 4.18.08: Wow, the code in the script got eaten by my post, it is now fixed and does actually work.

 That old theme color scheme was not doing it for me.
 Thus, “Major Delay” is now 0.5.
 Less blue, more grey.
 What do you think?
 I secretly always hated the old blue color-scheme.
-Then again, I don’t seem to like many things I make.
-For some reason other peoples stuff is easier for me to feel is good.

 Here is a list of some media I am regularly looking forward to consuming currently.
 I can’t stress enough how cool Skins is.